 After showing the first real-world photos of the all-new Wuling Journey last week, SAIC-GM-Wuling (SGMW) has now just revealed official interior design images of the first dedicated pickup from General Motors’ highly popular Chinese brand.
-This is the first time the joint venture has shown the cab of the new Journey and some additional details about this particular China-exclusive Wuling truck.
+This is the first time the joint venture has shown the cab of the new Journey and some additional details about this particular China-exclusive truck, also known as the Wuling Zhengtu.

 Like the rest of the brand’s classic family of commercial vehicles, the first images of the all-new Wuling Journey’s cabin show a fairly simple interior design focused mainly on practicality and ease of use.
 SGMW’s idea is to offer robust vehicles that can handle the workload and the passage of time at a low price, so the quality of materials and overall finish take a back seat.